turingschool/curriculum/source/projects/contact_manager.markdown

 If you got your `rails generate` command messed up, go to your terminal window and hit the arrow-up key to get the command that was wrong, and then change `rails generate` to `rails destroy`.
 The files previously generated will be removed.

-Run `bundle exec rake db:migrate` then ensure that your test still isn't passing with `bundle exec rake`.
+Run `bundle exec rake db:migrate` then ensure that your test still isn't passing with `bundle exec rspec`.

 ### Setting Relationships

 Open the `Person` model and declare a `has_many` relationship for `email_addresses`.
 Open the `EmailAddress` model and declare a `belongs_to` relationship with `Person`.

-Now run your tests with `rake` and they should all pass.
+Now run your tests.
+They should all pass.
 Since you're green it would be a good time to *commit your changes*.

 ### Adding Model Tests and Validations for Email Addresses